domschrei/mallob/README.md

 # Usage

+We first explain how to execute Mallob in general, then detail how to solve an isolated problem and then turn to solving many instances in a row or at the same time.

 ## General

 Given a single machine with two hardware threads per core, the following command executed in Mallob's base directory assigns one MPI process to each set of four physical cores (eight hardware threads) and then runs four solver threads on each MPI process.